-Aside from the killer flavor, what I love most about this Smoky Vegan Fettuccine Alfredo is how fast it comes together.
-In the 10 minutes it takes to boil the pasta, you can whiz up the sauce in your blender and chop up some herbs.
+Aside from the killer flavor, what I love most about this Smoky Vegan Fettuccine Alfredo Recipe is how fast it comes together.
+In the 10 minutes it takes to boil the pasta, you can whiz up the alfredo sauce in your blender and chop up some herbs.
 Just drain, rinse, pour, and twirl twirl twirl.
 While fun to eat, I know fettuccine isn’t everyone’s jam.
 Any pasta shape will taste just as good – even gluten-free pasta.
 I’m curious, do you have a favorite brand?
 I’m always looking for new gluten-free pastas to try at home.

-Smoky Vegan Fettuccine Alfredo with Peas
+Smoky Vegan Fettuccine Alfredo Recipe

 - 1 pound of fettuccine (or gluten-free pasta)